How (Not) To Deal With Jehovah’s Witnesses At Your Door

 So, this bullshit happened the other day.

 Let’s set the scene, shall we?
-It’s like 10am on a weekday during spring break, so I’m home with my 5 year old boy and 11 year old stepdaughter who are currently arguing about wether or not the dining room table is out of bounds.
-I’m still in my pyjamas because its 10am on a weekday during spring break and I am at home with my 5 year old and 11 year old who are currently in mid argument.
+It’s 10 am on a weekday during spring break, so I’m home with my 5-year-old boy and 11-year-old stepdaughter who are currently arguing about whether or not the dining room table is out of bounds.
+I’m still in my pyjamas because it's 10 am on a weekday during spring break and I am at home with my 5-year-old and 11-year-old who are currently in mid-argument.
 When, exactly, would I have had time to put on presentable clothes in which I could have better debated the origin of our species?
 When, I ask?
 Would it have been before or after I had to strip the little one’s bed because someone decided he could have pop the night before?
 Maybe it was while they ate breakfast and fed corn pops to the dog until he got sick?
 Oh, I know!
 While my little guy made a jungle gym of our new television mount which we bought to protect our new smart TV from being destroyed by the very same force that threatens the mount?

 Right.
 So.
 I’m in my fucking jammies.

 Success.
 I win.
 I hop out the door as fast as I can without a moment to remember I am still in my pyjamas, and slam the door shut, sealing the churning clusterfuck inside.

 Pretty sure some air left my smile and I got that twitch.
 You know, the one you get when you’re trying to force a smile but it’s not happening and it’s like your face is fighting you?
 Yeah.
 That twitch.
 So, I’m about to enter a creationism vs. evolution debate with a goddamned (#NoHoly) twitch.
 In my jammies.
 While my children and dog destroy my home on the other side of some wood.
 Here goes.

 “Hi, I’m Lisa, and this is Megan.
 Are we interrupting?”